shaik1002/biggitlabbomb/doc/development/avoiding_required_stops.md

 is identified after release, the following steps must still be completed:

-1. In the same MR, update the [upgrade paths](../update/index.md#upgrade-paths) documentation to include the new required stop, and the [`upgrade_path.yml`](https://gitlab.com/gitlab-org/gitlab/-/blob/master/config/upgrade_path.yml).
+1. In the same MR, update the [upgrade paths](../update/index.md#upgrade-paths) documentation to include the new required stop, and the [`upgrade_path.yml`](https://gitlab.com/gitlab-org/gitlab/-/blob/master/upgrade_path.yml).
    The `upgrade_path.yml` is the single source of truth (SSoT) for all our required stops.
 1. Communicate the changes with the customer Support and Release management teams.
-1. File an issue with the Database group to squash migrations to that version in the next release.
+1. If the required stops is database related, file an issue with the Database group to squash migrations to that version in the next release.
 Use this template for your issue:

    ```markdown
    Title: `Squash migrations to <Required stop version>`